ACHirth/ACHirth.github.io/Journal.md

   Test data should consist of up to 2^order samples in the format: {2^order bools/bits of input data, 1 bool/bit of correct answer}
   Is it possible to cut off the "top" of the tree to produce a result consisting of more than 1 bit?

+## Week 10
+ The dynamic array issue has been solved, but anothe rhas shown itself.
+The previous "success" with three-node trees were not truly converging, but stabilized at four updates per cycle.
+Without true convergence, (zero updates), the model will be inaccurate for those particular inputs.

+## Week 12
+ Attempt to solve convergence issue with different update pattern.
+Instead of updating all agents in the tree at once, attempt to update by level, starting from level zero.
+The idea behind this is that the fewer changes required, the better, so start with the root node.
+Alternatively to this, changing the root node has the largest impact on the tree as a whole, so updating leaves first may be better.
+ Neither method bore fruit.
+But they both reduced the convergence delta from four to two, which may be indicative of an improvement.

+## Week 13
+ Attempt two to solve convergence issue.
+This time with an update of each agent uniquely, sequentially, and checking the result after each individual update.
+Once again starts from the root node and loops through each agent, one at a time, before starting again.
+This method returned the convergence delta to 4.
+ While this may seem like a less optimal solution than the previous due to this, both methods are equally worthless without a delta of zero.

+## Week 14
+ Split of effort:
+ 1. Continue with previous week's one by one strategy, this time from the leaf nodes first.
+Expected little change from other ordering.
+Look into resetting tree before update cycle, and procedurally update 1, 2, 3, etc agents until the entire tree is updated.
+ 2. Research other methods of convergence with simple actors.
+Looking into elementary cellular automata has resulted in iffy results, due to the difficulty in translating cellular automata structure to the agent network's.
+Upcoming focus will look to swarm intelligence strategies for potential solutions.